okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 <ApiOperation method="post" url="/api/v1/roles/${roleType}/subscriptions/${notificationType}/unsubscribe" />

-Make a Role unsubscribes to a specific type
+Make a Role unsubscribes to a specific type.
+When you change the subscription status of a role, it will override the subscription of any individual user of that role.

 ##### Request parameters